raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 tags: allonge
 ---

-*Prerequisite: This post presumes that readers are familiar with JavaScript's objects, know how a prototype defines behaviour for an object, know what a constructor function is, and how a constructor's `.prototype` property is related to the objects it constructs.
-Passing familiarity with ECMAScript 2015 syntax will be  helpful.*

 In [Prototypes are Objects](http://raganwald.com/2015/06/10/mixins.html), we saw that you can emulate "mixins" using `Object.assign` on the prototypes that underly JavaScript "classes."
 We'll revisit this subject now and spend more time looking at mixing functionality into classes.

 First, a quick recap: In JavaScript, a "class" is implemented as a constructor function and its prototype, whether you write it directly, or use the `class` keyword.
 Instances of the class are created by calling the constructor with `new`.
 They "inherit" shared behaviour from the constructor's `prototype` property.[^delegate]